 The Society also provides a Search Service of its many and varied indexes for a small fee.
 These include the 1841 & 1851 Census Index & Transcript; 1861, 1871, 1881, 1891 & 1901 Census Indexes; Oxfordshire and North Berks Marriage Indexes 1538–1837; Monumental Inscription Master Index; Baptism Index 1538–1851 (in progress); Burial Index 1538–1851 (in progress); and Strays Index.

-Details of all these publications and resources, together with books for sale, are listed in the Annual Members’ Handbook, included in the New Members’ joining pack, and are available on our web site at www.ofhs.org.uk.
+Details of all these publications and resources, together with books for sale, are listed on our web site at www.ofhs.org.uk.

-The Society also offers help to the general public with a Family History Advisory Service at the new Oxfordshire History Centre, St Luke’s, Cowley, OX4 2HT and at the Local & Family History Section of the Oxford Central Library at Westgate, Oxford.
+The Society also runs HELP DESKS for the general public with a Family History Advisory Service at the Oxfordshire History Centre, St Luke’s, Cowley, OX4 2HT and at various libraries - see the front page of our web site for details.

 Members and visitors are welcome at all MEETINGS which are usually held at Exeter Hall, Kidlington, Oxford, on the fourth Monday in the month (excluding August and December).
 Doors open at 7:15 pm allowing time for browsing and at 8:00 pm there is a speaker who will talk on a subject related to family history.
 The early opening enables everyone to obtain refreshments, discuss problems, share information, buy from the extensive book stall and ask advice from the computer help desk.
 Members may also borrow from the library compiled from other Family History Societies’ journals.

-The Society’s Annual General Meeting is normally held in June and the Society’s Open Day is held in the Autumn.
+The Society’s Annual General Meeting is normally held in June and the Society’s Family History Fair is held in the Autumn.

-NEW MEMBERS: The membership year runs from 1 January except when joining after 1 October when membership includes the following year i.e. up to 15 months.
+The membership year runs from 1 January except when joining after 1 October when membership includes the following year i.e. up to 15 months.
 On joining the Society, members receive a ‘New Members’ Pack’, which includes the current Journal, and are asked to supply information about themselves and their research interests, so that members can help each other.
-There is a supplement of Members’ ‘Names of Interest’ in each issue of the Journal.
-Members’ pedigrees are kept on file by the Society at the Holford Centre and a ‘link’ service is offered, where limited, but specific, research is done by members for other members.
-All this means that joining the Society is advantageous at any time.
+There is a listing of Members’ ‘Names of Interest’ in each issue of the Journal.
+Members’ pedigrees are kept on file by the Society.

 As a member of the Society, your name and details of membership will be kept on computer and will be used for the Society’s activities only.
 The Society is registered for VAT, and so is unfortunately unable to reclaim Income Tax through the Gift Aid Scheme.